UnJavaScripter/flex-css-lib/README.md

 #### To play around with the lib:

-`stylus -u autoprefixer-stylus -w`
+`$ stylus -u autoprefixer-stylus -w`

 This starts a server watching for the specified file for changes and compiling it

 #### To generate a minified & vendor prefixed version:

-`stylus -u autoprefixer-stylus -c main.styl -o ./dist/main.min.css`
+`$ stylus -u autoprefixer-stylus -c main.styl -o ./dist/main.min.css`

 This updates the ./dist/main.min.css file.